Department: University Career Center

 Please submit the following in your online application:

-1. Cover letter that expresses your interest in the position and professional resume.
+• A cover letter that expresses your interest in the position

 a.
-Please articulate how you meet the requirements of the position (refer to Minimum Qualifications and Preferred Qualifications listed below).
+Please articulate how you meet the requirements of the position (refer to the Minimum Qualifications, Professional Competences and Preferred Qualifications).
 Please be specific in addressing each qualification.

 b.
 The Division of Student Life is intentionally creating a multicultural organization that actively includes and engages everyone.
 What does this mean to you and, if you are selected as a Career Readiness Coach, how will you help the Division of Student Life achieve this goal?